tryretool/retool-app-exchange/usage-viewer/README.md

 ## Setup
 This app needs read access to [Retool's storage database](https://docs.retool.com/docs/configuring-retools-storage-database).
 Therefore, it's only suitable for use with self-hosted instances of Retool.

-> :warning: **For a smooth app import experience, we recommend upgrading to Retool v2.116 or later.**
+> :warning: **For a smooth app import experience, we recommend upgrading to Retool v2.116 or later.
+If you are using [Spaces](https://docs.retool.com/org-users/guides/configure-spaces), you must be on version 3.18 or above.**

 ### 0. Make sure you have access!